Filter file results:

 A: Membership is completely free!
 There are no subscriptions or hidden charges.

 A: No, the information you provide is solely for use by us and will remain confidential.
-It will be managed in accordance with the Data Protection Act (1998).
+It will be managed in accordance with the General Data Protection Regulation Act (2018).
 It will not be given to third parties or used for marketing purposes.
 Your details will however, be held on a public register unless you inform us you wish otherwise.

 A: How much you choose to take part as a member is entirely up to you.
 You may just want to receive information from time to time and vote every three years for someone to represent you on the council of governors.
 You may wish to be notified of events or meeting being held by the trust, which may be of interest to you, or you may wish to be an active member and have your details logged with our involvement team who will contact you further.
 You may even wish to consider standing as a governor yourself.